freenas/freenas-docs/userguide/system.rst

 * **Attachments** is an optional field where configuration files or screenshots of any errors or tracebacks can be included.

-After completing the fields, click :guilabel:`Submit` to generate and send the support ticket to iXsystems.
+Click :guilabel:`Submit` to generate and send the support ticket to iXsystems.
 This process can take several minutes, depending on the debug file size.
-A pop-up window provides a clickable URL to the ticket on the
-`iXsystems Support page <https://support.ixsystems.com/>`__.
+A pop-up window provides a clickable URL to the ticket on the `iXsystems Support page <https://support.ixsystems.com/>`__.
 Clicking the URL prompts to log in or register with the support portal.
 Use the URL to view or add more information to the ticket.

 .. index:: Proactive Support